-In addition to our reading program and strong emphasis in math, our core curriculum also includes science, art, music, PE, conversational French in every grade, and Latin in the upper grades.
+In addition to our reading program and strong emphasis in math, our curriculum also includes science, history, geography, art, music, computers, PE, and Latin.
 Carden is a non-denominational Christian school, with small class sizes, and a highly-trained staff.

 Our calm classrooms allow the teacher to work in small groups around a teaching table, giving individualized math and language arts lessons based on the needs of the student.
 This eye-level teaching holds the students’ attention, and allows the teacher to immediately help each student make corrections in his or her work.
 We believe students learn best when they correct their own errors and work at their own level.
 We don’t ascribe to the “assign and condemn” method of grading.
 Instead, our goal is for each child to master every subject and become independent thinkers.

 Every fall, parents, students, teachers and alumni enjoy socializing at our Fall 5K.
 After the race, we gather to enjoy a picnic dinner and mingle with each other.
 It is a great way to kick off the new year and get to know other Carden families.
 In the spring, we gather together again at Sugarhouse Park to enjoy good music, food and company.

 Some of our students’ favorite extra-curricular activities include the skiing and snowboarding programs for our 6th through 8th grades.
 In the summer, they can also enjoy backpacking through Yellowstone National Park to observe grizzly bears, wolves, and bison or hike throughout Utah’s three major geographical regions, discovering the unique natural history and our state boasts.